PX4/PX4-Autopilot/nuttx/arch/README.txt

         speed driver contributed by David Hewson.
 This port has been verified using the NuttX OS test, USB serial and mass storage tests and includes a working implementation of the NuttShell ((NSH)).

+        This port was later extended to support additional members of the LPC31xx family including, specifically, the LPC3152.

     arch/arm/include/sam3u and arch/arm/src/sam3u
         Atmel AT91SAM3U.
 This port is for Atmel AT91SAM3U4E MCU.